KLYN74R/.github/profile/README.md

 + Codeless smart contracts for the real world - create many contracts in a couple of clicks to protect all kinds of interaction with business and other people.
 Let's build an honest future together!
 + Tons of features for virtual machines including account abstraction 2.0, parallel processing, storage by subscription, low-level control, GPU & TFHE support and much more!
 + Intentions to be the first quantum currency⚛️⚡⚛️
-+ AI for a range of tasks on the platform - use ZKML & FHE ML for your no-code smart contracts
++ AI for a range of tasks on the platform - use ZKML & FHE ML for your RWX codeless smart contracts
 + Many products in the ecosystem - for Web2, Web3 and the real world

 ------